Lubrum/Data_Analysis-Technical-Drawing/README.md

 # Second Part - Dataset 1 - Loading and Processing

-Now we load the dataset 2 from the spreadsheet.
-We can call this step **data loading**.
+Now I load the dataset 2 from the spreadsheet.
+This step is called **data loading**.

 ```R
 all_data_II <- read.csv("csv/Professor_Specific_Data.csv", sep = ";", stringsAsFactors = FALSE, encoding = "utf8")
 ```

-Now we explore the data and the columns, beginning with the **data exploration and processing** step.
+Now I explore the data and the columns, beginning with the **data exploration and processing** step.
-We will only keep Approved and Disapproved students.
+I will only keep Approved and Disapproved students.
 Other situations will be removed.

 ```R
 unique(all_data_II$situação)
 all_data_II <- all_data_II[(all_data_II$situação != "Trancamento parcial" & all_data_II$situação != "Dispensado sem  nota" & all_data_II$situação != "Disciplina Não Concluída"),]
 ```

-Our goal is to analyse the Technical Drawing I and II, so we removed other disciplines and related courses from this professor.
+Our goal is to analyse the Technical Drawing I and II, so I removed other disciplines and related courses from this professor.

 ```R
 unique(all_data_II$curso)